Traditional Chinese characters

-Simplified characters as codified by the People's Republic of China are predominantly used in mainland China, Malaysia, and Singapore.
-"Traditional" as such is a retronym applied to non-simplified character sets in the wake of widespread use of simplified characters.
-Traditional characters are commonly used in Taiwan, Hong Kong, and Macau, as well as in most overseas Chinese communities outside of Southeast Asia.
-As for non-Chinese languages written using Chinese characters, Japanese kanji include many simplified characters known as standardized after World War II, sometimes distinct from their simplified Chinese counterparts.
-Korean hanja, still used to a certain extent in South Korea, remain virtually identical to traditional characters, with variations between the two forms largely stylistic.
+In the mid-20th century, People's Republic of China (PRC) began standardizing simplified Chinese, mostly with characters that existed before as variants, sometimes merging previously distinct character forms.
+"Traditional" as such is a retronym applied to non-simplified character.
+As for non-Chinese languages using Chinese characters, Japanese kanji include many simplified characters known as standardized after World War II, sometimes distinct from their simplified Chinese counterparts.
+Korean hanja remain virtually identical to traditional Chinese characters.
+Despite the debates on traditional and simplified Chinese, the two scripts are mutually intelligible to most native speakers, and many Chinese-language platforms allow users to switch between them.